Back Discover Easter Week in Asturias

 Easter Week in Villaviciosa is one of the oldest in Asturias, as its origins date back to around 1668, when the people of Mali began to commemorate the mysteries of the Passion and Death of Jesus of Nazareth.

 More than 300 years of religiosity, culture and art are combined in the Holy Week of Villaviciosa, which displays religious images of great artistic value.
-Likewise, the celebrations, especially on Good Wednesday and Good Friday, are particularly significant, and on these days you can witness the Encounter and the Descent from the Cross or Desenclavo (Descent from the Cross or Disenclavo), veritable autos sacramentales of great dramatic force.
+Likewise, the celebrations, especially on Good Wednesday and Good Friday, are particularly significant, and on these days you can witness the Encounter and the Descent from the Cross or Desenclavo (Descent from the Cross or Disenclavo), true autos sacramentales of great dramatic force.

 Living Stations of the Cross in Villanueva de Oscos